 The key risks to the delivery of this Strategy are outlined below.
-The London Borough of Hillingdon Chief Accountant and other officers will work with the Pensions Committee and the Pension Board in monitoring these and other key risks and considering how to respond to them.
+The London Borough of Hillingdon Pensions Officers will work with the Pensions Committee and the Pension Board in monitoring these and other key risks and formulate a response to them.

-- Lack or reduction of skilled resources due to difficulty retaining and recruiting staff members and also staff absence due to sickness - Significant increase in the number of employing bodies causes strain on day to day delivery - Significant external factors, such as national change, impacting on workload - Incorrect calculation of members' benefits resulting in inaccurate costs (to employer), through for example, inadequate testing of systems - Failure of employers to provide accurate and timely information resulting in incomplete and inaccurate records, which could lead to incorrect valuation results and incorrect benefits, which in turn could lead to complaints - Failure to administer scheme in line with regulations and policies, including due to delays in enhancement to software or regulation guidance (e.g. transfers). - Failure to maintain proper records leading to inadequate data, which could lead to increased complaints and errors - Issues in production of annual benefits statements, e.g. wrong address and printing errors due to external supplier - Unable to deliver a service to pension members due to system unavailability or failure - Failure to maintain employer database leading to information not being sent to correct person
+- Lack or reduction of skilled resources due to difficulty retaining and recruiting staff members and also staff absence due to sickness - Significant increase in the number of employing bodies causes strain on day to day delivery - Significant external factors, such as national change, impacting on workload - Incorrect calculation of members' benefits resulting in inaccurate costs (to employer), through for example, inadequate testing of systems - Failure of employers to provide accurate and timely information resulting in incomplete and inaccurate records, which could lead to incorrect valuation results and incorrect benefits, which in turn could lead to complaints - Failure to administer scheme in line with regulations and policies, including due to delays in enhancement to software or regulation guidance (e.g. transfers). - Failure to maintain proper records leading to inadequate data, which could lead to increased complaints and errors - Issues in production of annual benefits statements, e.g. wrong address and printing errors due to external supplier - Unable to deliver a service to pension members due to system unavailability or failure - Failure to maintain employer database leading to information not being sent to correct person - Impact of COVID-19 on human resources and employer covenant.

-Key Risk areas will be discussed as part of the quarterly performance monitoring meetings with the SCC Orbis team.
+Key Risk areas will be discussed as part of the quarterly liaison meetings with Hampshire Pensions Services